tryforge/ForgeScript/docs/functions/isFloat.md

 export default new NativeFunction({
     name: "$isFloat",
     version: "1.0.0",
-    description: "Whether the number is a float",
+    description: "Returns whether the number is a float",
     unwrap: true,
     args: [
         {